 MINKA, means ‘Home of the people’.

-As a healers-led center for wellness and holistic living, we strive to create an inclusive environment where people can heal and businesses can thrive.
+As a community-led center for wellness and holistic living, we strive to create an inclusive environment where people can heal and businesses can thrive.

 We believe in the magical existence of human beings: we are here to hold space, so you can remember how to harness your inherent brilliance.